avocado-linux/docs/src/docs/guides/getting-started.md

 ## Booting an image with QEMU

-1. Run image as a QEMU virtual machine:
+1. Run image on a QEMU virtual machine:

 ```bash
 avocado sdk run -ie vm dev